 (Activity): Post Assessment and Evaluation

+A post-assessment is a training tool that assesses the participants' knowledge of the training that they have just finished.
 Please place the same unique identifier from your pre-assessment on the top right corner of the page.
-Please complete the ICN evaluation.